hcmlab/lens/README.md

 # api keys
 OPENAI_API_KEY = <openai-api-key>
 OLLAMA_API_KEY = None # Api keys are required for each model.
-Set to None if model doesn't need it.
+Set to None if the provider doesn't need it.

 # prompts
 LENS_DEFAULT_MAX_NEW_TOKENS = 1024
 LENS_DEFAULT_TEMPERATURE = 0.8
 LENS_DEFAULT_TOP_K = 50
 LENS_DEFAULT_TOP_P = 0.95
-LENS_DEFAULT_SYSTEM_PROMPT = "Your name is Nova.
-You are a a helpful assistant."
+LENS_DEFAULT_SYSTEM_PROMPT = "Your name is LENS.
+You are a helpful assistant."
 ```

 # API
 LENS provides a REST API that can be called from any client.
-If applicable an endpoint accepts a reqeust body as json formatted dictionary.
+If applicable an endpoint accepts a request body as json JSON-formatted dictionary.
-The api provides the following endpoints:
+The API provides the following endpoints:

 <details>
  <summary><code>GET</code> <code><b>/models</b></code> <code>Retrieving a list of available models</code></summary>